ypxlecoding/ypxlecoding/README.md

 - 👋 Hi, I’m @ypxlecoding
 - 👀 I’m interested in many things
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, also im Doing random Stuff(s)
-- 📫 How to reach me:  idk
+- 📫 How to reach me:  you can access me on my Discord, or our Website (once it's published)
-- ⚡ Fun fact: the right number is the 5
+- ⚡ Fun fact: the right number is 5

 <!---
 ypxlecoding/ypxlecoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.